Mirror-Prismals/Mida/README.md

 ```

 Since they don't need to be connected by tildes, Mida blawcs open the door for non-local Audicles to have synchronous start times.
 This makes it much easier to manage layered compositions without having to keep everything in one chain.
+The output would be exactly the same as the chained Audicle example.